Compression therapy is a health treatment that’s been widely endorsed by celebrities, both in the fitness world and in non-fitness industries.

 Tony Robbins had an air compression leg massager installed into his private jet, and some celebrities are getting into full-body suits that deliver compression therapy.

-But what are these air compression massagers?
+But what are these leg massagers?

-Improving circulation has been found to improve symptoms of these various issues, from diabetes to arterial problems.
+Improving blood circulation has been found to improve symptoms of these various issues, from diabetes to arterial problems.

-While many people purchase a pair of leg compression massagers to treat chronic pain conditions, there are also many athletes and ‘regular’ people who have experienced improvements in their health and athletic performance from using them.
+While many people purchase a pair of leg massagers to treat chronic pain conditions, there are also many athletes and ‘regular’ people who have experienced improvements in their health and athletic performance from using them.

-In this article, we’ll look at how air compression leg massagers enhance your health and relieve pain.
+In this article, I’ll look at how leg massagers enhance your health and relieve pain.

 Many of these devices are FDA-cleared and claim to enhance lymphatic circulation, reduce knee pain, release muscle tension, fight varicose veins and prevent leg cramps .